MingyuYang-Yale/BENG469/FA23/Lab7-Spatial transcriptomics/Assignment 2/README.md

 Open the Jupyter notebook (Lab7-SpatialDE-Assignment2.ipynb)

-**You don’t need to submit any additional file or report for this assignment.**
+**You don’t need to submit any additional file or report for this assignment.** You just need to save the ipynb file and the results and annotation file from it in place under your lab1-scRNAseq-assignment/ folder, and we will evaluate the results from those files.